nasa/Kamodo/docs/notebooks/HowtoWriteaModelReader.md

                 gridded_int, coord_str, interp_flag=2, func=func,
                 times_dict=self.times[key])
 ```
 The code required for interpolation method 2 is more complex than the other interpolation methods because it must not only load the data for the chunk required, but it must also load the data for the first time step in the next chunk to enable proper interpolation in time between files.
 This example also includes logic to test for the presence of a fill value attribute in the data.
-The block labeled "data wrangling" replaces the given fill value, if defined, with NaN values (imported from NumPy), transposes the array to match the proper coordinate order, and handles the longitude coordinate shift in the return statement.
+The block labeled "data wrangling" replaces the given fill value, if defined, with nan values (imported from NumPy), transposes the array to match the proper coordinate order, and handles the longitude coordinate shift in the return statement.
 The return statement returns the prepared data stored in the variable array as required by the logic in the *Functionalize_Dataset* function.

 The only argument accepted by the defined function is an integer *i*, which represents the position of the data chunk in the full dataset, which is the same as the file number in the self.pattern_files list.
 Note that the call to the *RU.Functionalize_Dataset* includes the function defined as in the interpolation method 1 example, and also includes the times dictionary.